xStarbound/xStarbound/doc/lua/message.md

 # `message` and `RpcPromise` methods

-> *World messages are available only on xStarbound and OpenStarbound.*
+> *World messages are available only on xStarbound and OpenStarbound.
+Universe client and pane message handlers are available only on xStarbound v3.4.5+.*

 The `message` table contains a single callback, `setHandler`, which allows entities to receive messages sent using `world.sendEntityMessage` or `universe.sendWorldMessage`.
 Entities which can receive messages include: